Keto and Vegan-Friendly Cookie Dough

 You can make this cookie dough recipe...and eat it straight out of the bowl?
 Yes, it's true!
 This recipe does not contain egg or wheat flour, so it is totally safe to eat unbaked.

-This recipe contains healthy fats and protein, making it great to eat as a guilt-free dessert, or even as a snack.
-Even though the texture and taste mimick a classic cookie dough, there are 0 grams of added sugar!
+This recipe contains healthy fats and protein, making it great to eat as a guilt-free dessert or even as a snack.
+Even though the texture and taste mimic a classic cookie dough, there are 0 grams of added sugar!
 This recipe is suitable for those who are keto, vegan, gluten-free, sugar-free, dairy-free, or on a low-carb diet.

 Makes 2 servings

 Ingredients for keto and vegan-friendly cookie dough